-- 10.1 Unexpended campaign contributions. - 10.1.1 For purposes of section 1-45-106(1), C.R.S., contributions to a candidate committee become unexpended campaign contributions at the earliest of the following:
+- 10.1 Unexpended campaign contributions. - 10.1.1 For purposes of section 1-45-106(1), C.R.S., contributions to a candidate committee become unexpended campaign contributions at the earliest of the following: - (a) The end of the election cycle; or - (b) When the candidate withdraws from the political race and intends to terminate his or her candidate committee. - 10.1.2 For purposes of section 1-45-106(3), C.R.S., contributions to an issue committee become unexpended contributions at the end of the election cycle in which the committee supported or opposed a ballot measure, or one that attempted access to the ballot.
+Funds do not become unexpended contributions if the issue committee supports or opposes, or intends to support or oppose, another ballot measure or measures.

-- (a) The end of the election cycle; or - (b) When the candidate withdraws from the political race and intends to terminate his or her candidate committee. - 10.1.2 For purposes of section 1-45-106(3), C.R.S., contributions to an issue committee become unexpended contributions at the end of the election cycle in which the committee supported or opposed a ballot measure, or one that attempted access to the ballot.
-Funds do not become unexpended contributions if the issue committee supports or opposes, or intends to support or oppose, another ballot measure or measures. - 10.2 Except for independent expenditure committees and small-scale issue committees, committees must report contributions as follows: - 10.2.1 Committees must individually list all contributions of \$20 or more received during a reporting period, including names and addresses of the contributors.
+- 10.1.3 Unexpended contributions may not be used for personal purposes. - 10.2 Except for independent expenditure committees and small-scale issue committees, committees must report contributions as follows: - 10.2.1 Committees must individually list all contributions of \$20 or more received during a reporting period, including names and addresses of the contributors.
 If a contributor gives \$20 or more in the aggregate during the reporting period, the committee must individually list the contributor on the report, regardless of the amount of each contribution.
 [Section 1-45-108(1), C.R.S.] - 10.2.2 A committee may report all other receipts and contributions less than \$20 in total as nonitemized contributions for the reporting period, except for contributions from an LLC.
 A committee must itemize all contributions from an LLC, regardless of amount.
 [Section 1-45-103.7(5)(d), C.R.S.] - 10.2.3 Disclosure of occupation and employer - (a) The requirement to disclose the occupation and employer of a contributor in Colo.
 Const.
-Article XXVIII, Section 7 and section 1-45-108, C.R.S., applies to any one-time contribution of \$100 or more, and not to aggregate contributions totaling \$100 or more. - (b) If a committee does not report occupation and employer information for a contribution of \$100 or more, and the committee is unable to gather the information within 30 days after receipt of the contribution, the committee must return the contribution to the contributor no later than the 31st day after receipt.
+Article XXVIII, Section 7 and section 1-45-108, C.R.S., applies to any one-time contribution of \$100 or more, and not to aggregate contributions totaling \$100 or more. - (b) Except for a committee exercising its right to cure under section 1-45-109(4)(c), if a committee does not report occupation and employer information for a contribution of \$100 or more, and the committee is unable to gather the information within 30 days after receipt of the contribution, the committee must return the contribution to the contributor no later than the 31st day after receipt.
 [Colo.
 Const.
 Article XXVIII, Section 7] - 10.3 Except for independent expenditure committees and small-scale issue committees, committees must report expenditures as follows: - 10.3.1 A committee must list all expenditures made and obligations entered into by a committee of \$20 or more during a reporting period, including the name and address of payees. - 10.3.2 A committee must list individual expenditures made and obligations entered into in amounts less than \$20 that aggregate to total \$20 or more to the same payee during the reporting period. - 10.3.3 A committee may report all other expenditures made and obligations entered into less than \$20 during a reporting period in total as non-itemized expenditures.